 If you want to sample some of SF's amazing food, check out this yummy food walking tour every Saturday.
-From 9:30am to 11:30am, you will stroll through the Ferry Building sampling artisan chocolates, fresh baked bread and some of the bay areas creamiest cheeses.
+You will stroll through the Ferry Building sampling artisan chocolates, fresh baked bread and some of the bay area's creamiest cheeses.

 Every year, SF hosts more than 40 film festivals.
 This means you can find interesting and thought-provoking films from independent filmmakers almost every weekend.

 They range from smaller festivals such as the Human Rights Festival to the large International Film Festival every April.

 SF is also home to almost a hundred festivals every year.
 This means you will find at least two or three every weekend.
 Many run on just Saturday and Sunday, although some are longer.